The science of walking in others people’s shoes

 At a time of increased nationalism, thinking globally means empathising with those outside our group and beyond our borders.
 But how?

 We know that people generally feel more empathy for social groups they identify with than those they don’t.
-For this reason, philosophers have suggested that empathy may not be an effective tool to increase cosmopolitan behavior.
+For this reason, philosophers have suggested that empathy may not be an effective tool to increase cosmopolitan behaviour.

 However, this study shows that interventions that lift our emotional imagination beyond our borders (increasing empathy) could be an important technique in fostering cosmopolitan behaviours.
 Directly asking people to imagine how a specific individual in a distant nation felt about the challenges they faced increased willingness to help people in distant nations who are faced with similar challenges.

 And what behaviours do citizens of the world exhibit?
 Increased donations to overseas charities.
 Efforts to end child labour.
-Support for opening borders rather than building walls.
+Support for opening borders, rather than building walls.
 Reducing carbon emissions in one part of the globe to help another part.

 These are the big problems we face, and increasingly need solutions for.